FengD/meta-test-layer/README.md

 # (Yocto) How to create your own meta-layer?

 ## 1. DESCRIPTION
-In this project, I will show you how to create your own meta-layer for by yocto, bitbake command.
+In this project, I will show you how to create your own meta-layer by yocto, `bitbake` command.
-And this project is the result by follow the course below.
-Let's start.
-This project is for the developer who has basic knowledge of yocto.
+This project is the result by following the course below, which is fit for the developer who has basic acknowledge of yocto.

 ## 2. Steps

 ### 2.1.
-Enviroment
+Environment
-* Use the command `source <path_to_oe-init-build-env>`, which will give you the environment needed.
+* Use the command `source <path_t_poky_oe-init-build-env>`, which will give you the environment needed.

 ### 2.2.
-Creation
+Layer Creation
 * Use `bitbake-layers create-layer <path_you_want_to_put_your_layer>` to create the layer.
 * Then you will find the folder as below with the `tree` command.
 It means that your creation is successful.